 Mexico is a country of enormous wealth, both natural and cultural, being among the first seven countries for its variety of living beings.
 It has about 1,400 species of orchids, growing in almost all types of vegetation, however, most are found below 2,000 meters above sea level, in the mountains of the country's center and south, in diverse types of tropical and temperate forests.

 Orchids inhabit almost every corner of the planet: they are found in all climates and on all continents.
 300 orchids are endemic to Mexico, which means they are not found anywhere else in the world.
-This makes Mexican orchids an enormously important heritage and we, the country's inhabitants, its first guardians, directly responsible for their survival or disappearance.
+This makes Mexican orchids an enormously important heritage and we, the country's inhabitants, its first guardians, are directly responsible for their survival or disappearance.

 The amazing coloration and beauty of orchids have always made them highly appreciated and insensibly collected.
 It is one of the most threatened groups of plants in the world.
 When they started their collection it was not unusual for an entire tree to be felled to remove all the orchids attached to its highest branches.